 The historic narrow gage NPC Railroad no longer runs steam trains from Sausalito to Cazadero.
 But much of the original right-of-way is already multi-use trail in Marin County.
 We propose extending and connecting these trail segments all the way to the Russian River in Sonoma County, on the original right-of-way where possible.
 We have researched the route and determined that the majority of the right-of-way is owned by federal, state and county government.
 Part of this route could double as California Coastal Trail along Tomales Bay.

-Goal: Sausalito to Russian River
+Goal: Sausalito to Cazadero linking to the Russian River Valley Trail and the Jenner-to-Armstrong Trail

 Russian River Valley Trail

 For safety reasons alone, bicycle and pedestrian travel between Steelhead Beach in Forestville and Guerneville should be diverted to a combination of multi-use trail and bike route roughly following the Russian River but apart from dangerous River Road.
 Such a trail is now in the Sonoma County General Plan (something that we pushed for).
 We researched potential routes and toured them with our former County Supervisor.
 We hope that one day this trail will extend from Cloverdale in northern Sonoma County to Jenner connecting to the Coastal Trail.

 Here is the latest on this trail from the Sonoma County Parks: Click here.

 Goal: Cloverdale to Jenner linking to the Heritage Trail and the West County Trail